wassname/prob_jsonformer/README.md

 # prob_jsonformer: A Bulletproof Way to Generate Probabilistic Structured JSON from Language Models.

 This fork has been modified to include the token probabilities.
-The original [README](https://github.com/1rgs/jsonformer) is includesbelow.
+This is not complaint with json schema, but it can be useful for efficient extracting of a range of possible values.

-I've also merged some of hte recent pr's for enum, integer, null, union.
+I've also merged some of the recent PR's for enum, integer, null, union.
+They are not yet included in the upstream Jsonformer.
 You can see them all below in this example:

 ## Example